atenearesearchgroup/belief-fusion-plugin/README.md

 ```
     -Dmd.plugins.dir=&quot;${resource_loc:MagicDraw/MAGIC_DRAW_INSTALL_DIRECTORY}/plugins;${workspace_loc};${workspace_loc}/beliefFusionPlugin/plugin;"
 ```
-6. Right-click on the file **MagicDraw with all plugins.launch**, select _Run As.. > MagicDraw with all plugins_ and a new instance of MagicDraw should open.
+6. Right-click on the file **MagicDraw with all plugins.launch**, select _Run As... > MagicDraw with all plugins_ and a new instance of MagicDraw should open.
 If this icon is available, it means that the deployment was completed successfully.

 <div align="center"><img src="https://user-images.githubusercontent.com/26405870/118785217-f038fc80-b890-11eb-870d-452a527cafcb.png" width="80%"/></div>